SUSE/libpulp/README.md

 contains the entry-point functions that the _Trigger_ and _Check_ tools use to apply and check live patches.

-Also in this directory, _trm.S_ produces the object that that libraries need to link against in order to become live-patchable.
+Also in this directory, _trm.S_ produces the object that libraries need to link against in order to become live-patchable.
 It contains the library entrance tracking routine (see [Consistency](#consistency)), as well as routines to retrieve the value of thread-local counters.